If you own one of the best GoPro cameras, you're also going to need the best GoPro accessories to go with it.

 If you prefer using third-party products for lighting and sound, you may want to use a third-party case.
 The updated Gurmoir housing is the latest version of a product that’s worked well for a while.
 The new model gets a necessary redesign to take into account the updated positioning of the battery door and power/mode buttons.
 It doesn’t allow for use of the retractable fingers, but it does come with a set that can be mounted to the bottom of the case to connect any compatible mounting device of your choosing.

 Additionally, the screw on glass filter allows for easy use of UV, ND or polarizing filters not typically available to the GoPro platform.
 It's available in black or blue aluminum.
 Also check out the company’s microphone adapter case if you plan on using a third-party microphone.
-Gurmoir makes specific models for the GoPro Hero 5, Hero 6 and 7, and Hero 8.
+Gurmoir makes specific versions for each GoPro model.

-The Media Mod is the foundation for GoPro’s new focus to make the Hero9 Black and 8 Black as good with audio as they are with video.
+The Media Mod is the foundation for GoPro’s new focus to make the latest GoPros as good with audio as they are with video.
 The biggest feature contained in the Media Mod is a built-in shotgun microphone with wind reduction in an unobtrusive form factor.
 It's the perfect accessory for when you need better audio in a compact, unobtrusive form-factor.

 The Media Mod also adds a number of connections for those that desire them, including two cold-shoe mounts, micro-HDMI, USB-C, and 3.5mm microphone port, eliminating the need for the previous necessary audio dongle.
-Whether you want to use GoPro’s other products, the Media Mod adds a platform to connect multiple items including the company’s Lighting Mod and Display Mod and gives a convenient place to mount them.
+Whether you want to use GoPro’s other products, the Media Mod adds a platform to connect multiple items including the company’s Lighting Mod and Display Mod — both of which are also in our list of the best GoPro accessories — and gives a convenient place to mount them.

-GoPro makes a specific Media Mod for the Hero8 and Hero9 Black; both cost $80, but be sure to get the one that's specifically for your camera.
+GoPro makes a specific Media Mod for the Hero8 and Hero9 Black/Hero 10 Black; both cost $80, but be sure to get the one that's specifically for your camera.

 GoPro has finally recognized the need for external light while filming in dimly lit scenes.
 The Light Mod can be used as both an auxiliary accessory for the Media Mod and a standalone product for the GoPro or other camera system.
 The GoPro Light Mod is a 10 LED array and varies from 20 to 200 lumens in three user selectable brightness levels as well as strobe function.